 Lori J. Bertman is president and CEO of the Baton Rouge-based Irene W. and C.B.
 Pennington Foundation, Louisiana’s largest private family foundation.
-She is the co-founder and chairman of the board of the Center for Disaster Philanthropy (CDP) and created CDP’s Gulf Coast Resilience Innovation Fund.
-Lori also serves as the board president of the newly established Louisiana Disaster Recovery Alliance.
+She is the co-founder and board chair emeritus of the Center for Disaster Philanthropy (CDP).